kemalakay/ImageResizer/README.md

 ### Why?

 Often times working with images, I sometimes find myself having resizing multiple images, both at work and at home.
 Normally, I use Photoshop to do this task as I couldn't find any free alternative to resize images, specifically.
 However, after a more thorough research, I found [PIL](http://www.pythonware.com/products/pil/).
-A free Python library to resize images in batches via scripting.
+A free Python library to resize images in batches.
 Regardless, this is still not a very user friendly solution as there are no interfaces to load images or specify directory.

 After talking to a couple of colleagues and friends, we agreed that there is a lack of such free solution on the internet.
 Certainly, there are many professional tools to handle this process but there is also a necessity to have this kind of application that can only serve this single purpose.
 That's where **Image Resizer** comes in.